cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/location.md

 ## Filtering on postal code

 Filter on the postal code (zipcode) of an event, place or organizer with the `postalCode` field.
-The `postalCode` is available as both an URL parameter and as advanced query field:
+The `postalCode` is available as both a URL parameter and as advanced query field:
 * URL parameter: `postalCode`
 * Advanced query parameter: `address.{language}.postalCode`